ahorsedesignedbyacommittee/WidgetSnippets/README.md

 The function will return a float corresponding to the converted amount in the target currency.
 This float is unrounded, to leave users flexibility in determining the desired number of decimal places.

-The exchange rates are automatically pulled and parsed from a website of the ECB which is available at https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html This website gives exchange rates of a range of currencies against the euro.
+The exchange rates are automatically pulled and parsed not from an API but from a website of the ECB which is available at https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html This website gives exchange rates of a range of currencies against the euro.
 However, these rates can be used to calculate cross rates, i.e. exchange rates of two non-euro currencies against each other.
 The ECB obtains the data which underlies this website on the basis of